LeBron James: Entertainment

-James and comedian Jimmy Kimmel co-hosted the 2007 ESPY Awards.
-In other comedic pursuits, he hosted the 33rd-season premiere of Saturday Night Live.
-James has also tried his hand at acting, appearing in a cameo role on the HBO series Entourage.
-In 2015, he played himself in the Judd Apatow film Trainwreck, receiving positive reviews for his performance.
-That same year, James' digital video company Uninterrupted raised $15.8 million from Warner Bros.
-Entertainment and Turner Sports to help expand the company's efforts to bring athlete-created content to fans.
-It is hosted on Bleacher Report and is used by several other athletes including Tampa Bay Buccaneers tight end Rob Gronkowski and cornerback Richard Sherman.
+James hosted the 33rd-season premiere of Saturday Night Live in 2007, and co-hosted the 2007 ESPY Awards with Jimmy Kimmel.
+In 2012, James had a cameo role on the HBO series Entourage, and in 2015 he appeared as himself in the Judd Apatow film Trainwreck.
+(Note: Attributed to multiple references:) Also in 2015, James's digital video company Uninterrupted raised $15.8 million from Warner Bros.
+Entertainment and Turner Sports to expand its efforts to bring athlete-created content to fans.
+Uninterrupted is hosted on the website Bleacher Report and has been used by athletes such as Rob Gronkowski and Richard Sherman.
+In 2017, Uninterrupted produced the documentary The Carter Effect, which was screened at the Toronto International Film Festival.